peter88213/nvhelp-en/source/plot_menu.rst

 .. figure:: _images/plot_menu04.png
    :alt: LibreOffice screenshot

    LibreOffice screenshot.
-Note the hyperlink from the arc title in the plot list (left) to the arc in the plot description (right).
+Note the hyperlink from the plot line title in the plot list (left) to the plot line in the plot description (right).

 .. note::
    Hyperlinks in ODS spreadsheets are absolute within the file system,